Simonpnce57/ai-case-study/README.md

 ## Landscape

 * **What field is the company in?**: Biotechnology and gene editing.
 * **What have been the major trends and innovations of this field over the last 5-10 years?**: The major trend has been the development and refinement of CRISPR as a precise gene-editing tool.
 Also, the incorporation of ML tools to analyze large sets of Genome data, this information can then be applied to tasks such as the creation of totally new sequences.
+Scientist look for similaties between ML and the natural way nature will edit genomes.
 * **What are the other major companies in this field?**: Competitors include Editas Medicine, Intellia Therapeutics, and others.

 ## Results